Erasarius/RoboND-Kinematics-Project/writeup_template.md

 And here's where you can draw out and show your math for the derivation of your theta angles.

 ![alt text][image2]

+Let's start by grabing some of the low hanging fruit.

+Theta1 = atan2(WCy, WCx), where WCy and WCx are the wrist center y and x coordinates, respectively.

+We can then find the side lengths of the ABC triange defined in the image.

+C = 1.25, which is the link length between joints 2 and 3 defined in the DH table.

+To find B, we can use the WC coordiates, but we need to take into account the X and Z offset of joint2, as defined by a2 and d1 in the DH table.

+B = sqrt( (sqrt(WCx^2 + WCy^2) - 0.35)^2 + (WCz^2 - 0.75)^2 )

+A is the lenth between joint3 and the wrist center (joint5).
+This can be calculated as...

+A = sqrt( (0.96+0.54)^2 + (-0.054)^2 ) = 1.501

 ### Project Implementation